AMA Club # 1811

 Metrolina Control Line Society

-Metrolina Control Line Society Meeting Minutes from 27 September2025
+Metrolina Control Line Society Meeting Minutes from 24January 2026

 Metrolina Control Line Society (MCLS) held their regular monthly meeting via ZOOM due to inclement weather.
-He following joined in the meeting: Will Davis, Don Jenkins, James McKinney and James Duckworth.
+The following were in attendance: Will Davis, Don Jenkins, Everette and Jo Shoemaker, Phil Bailey, Stan Powell and Max Flowe.

 Financial Report:

-The club remains financially stable and has the funds available to supportcontrol line modeling for another year.
-The meeting minutes from our meeting in July were read and approved by those in attendance.
+The club remains financially stable and has the funds available to support control line modeling for another year.
+The meeting minutes from our meeting in November 2025 were read and approved by those in attendance.

 President’s Report: